digital-work-lab/handbook/docs/teaching/theses.md

 The Professor writes a review and grades the thesis.
 The deadline is given by the examination office.
 Our goal is to grade theses within two weeks (the official deadline allows up to 4 months).

+If programming is required as part of the thesis, this should be confirmed in the review.

 A thesis is checked for plagiarism and generative AI based on [Turnitin](https://www.uni-bamberg.de/its/turnitin) and [gptzero](https://gptzero.me).

 ## 14. Transmission of the grade (Professor):